Methodology

 Scope and Purpose

-What these calculators are: Fast, practical estimates based on standard geometry, published material properties, and adjustable assumptions.
-Designed for planning, budgeting, and early-stage project preparation.
+What these calculators are: fast, practical estimates based on standard geometry, published material properties, and adjustable assumptions.
+They are designed for planning, budgeting, and early-stage project preparation.

 Units and Conversions